 - (17) Take out the ink supply tubes routed on the lower cover. - (18) While pressing the four lock release levers with your fingers, lift the ink refill ASSY up and out of the lower cover.

-NOTE: On the back of the ink refill ASSY is an ink absorber felt that may be stained with ink.
-If it is excessively stained, replace it.
+NOTE: On the back of and below the ink refill ASSY are ink absorber felts that may be stained with ink.
+If they are excessively stained, replace them.